School Science Lessons

 The solution turns a deep magenta colour until the alcohol evaporates.

-(Magenta is a brilliant red aniline dye derived from coal tar.)
+(Magenta is a brilliant red aniline dye from coal tar.)

-3. The disappearing milk trick is an experiment to amuse children, which uses a drinking glass with frosted sides or some decoration so that the audience cannot see into the bottom of the glass.
+3. The disappearing milk trick is an experiment to amuse children Use a drinking glass with frosted sides or some decoration so that the audience cannot see into the bottom of the glass.

 Put about 1 teaspoon of sodium polyacrylate from a disposable nappy nto the drinking glass without the audience knowing.